Mcoldwell/BCS-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly avaliable, in addition to restricting unauthorised access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?

 Load balancers protect the availabiltiy, web security and webtraffic of a network.
 Load balancers also provide the advantage of security and access control as well as network segmentation to the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?_

 Filebeat watches the locations or logs that are specified it then collects the log events and sends them to elasticsearch or logstash.
-- _TODO: What does Metricbeat record?_

 Metricbeat records the statictics and metrics and sends them to an output that is specified such as elasticsearch or logstash